-Run an energy comparison and save an average of £387*
+Run an energy comparison and save an average of £216*

-The majority of energy customers in the UK are on dual fuel plans, which are offered by the vast majority of energy providers.
+Most energy customers in the UK are on dual fuel plans, which are offered by the vast majority of energy providers.
 To save money and make sure you’re on the best deal, it’s important to compare dual fuel energy deals on a regular basis and make the switch whenever you find something better than your current plan.

 There’s no reason you can’t have a smart meter just because you’re on a dual fuel tariff.
 Some providers even offer cheap dual fuel deals on the basis that you have a smart meter installed.

 Often, the answer is yes, but you should always run a comparison to be sure.
-Fixed rate energy plans lock you into a long-term contract, usually one or two years, and you will pay the same price for the duration of your contract, that means there won’t be any nasty surprises in any bill.
-Variable rates change based on factors like your usage and energy availability and can be different every month.
-Just because you’re not on a fixed rate doesn’t mean you’re not getting a good deal, though.
-Brands like Bulb have become popular due to their straight-forward plan (they only have one) and cheap rates, despite not being fixed.
+Fixed rate energy plans lock you into a long-term contract, usually one or two years, and you will pay the same unit price for that period, which means there won’t be any nasty surprises lurking in your bills, although you should remember your bills will still vary from month to month based on your usage (typically more in the colder winter months, and less in the summer).

 If you have one fuel coming from one provider and want your second fuel to join it, this is easily done.
-If you are on a variable tariff or within 49 days of the end of your fixed price plan you can do this any time without having to face energy contract exit fees.
+If you are on a variable tariff or within 49 days of the end of your fixed price plan you can do this at any time without having to face energy contract exit fees.